cs4241-18a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Depolyed Page on Heroku: Created an app on Heroku using Heroku command line interface and used git push to deploy local project onto the Heroku app.
+- **Depolyed Page on Heroku**: Created an app on Heroku using Heroku command line interface and used git push to deploy local project onto the Heroku app.
 - **Edited HTML file**:

 ### Design Achievements